alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 ## Purpose

  * To understand the difference in output quality of the AI tools being compared
- * Insights into best practice for iOS development with AI tooling support
+ * Insights into best practices for iOS development with AI tooling support
  * Understand common traits of the tools
- * Provide a data point to compare the quality of AI development tools for Swift UI Application development
+ * Provide a data point to compare the quality of AI development tools for Swift UI application development

 # Summary of Findings